What is the decennial census?

 Every household will have the option of responding online, by mail, or by phone.

 Around March 12–20, 2020 households will receive an invitation to respond online to the 2020 Census.
-Most households will be invited to complete the 2020 Census online.
+Most households will be invited to complete the 2020 Census online or over the phone.
 However, some households in areas that are less likely to respond online will receive a paper questionnaire along with their invitation.
 The invitation will also include information about how to respond online or by phone.

 See the How the 2020 Census will invite everyone to respond flyer for more info, including a PDF and JPG downloads.